-Cheesecake has always had an allure in my family of the ultimate rich and decadent dessert cake.
-Growing up, making cheesecake and cheesecake recipes passed through the family like a wildfire.
-There is the famous cheesecake my Aunt Julie made (I do not remember ever tasting it) and then the excitement over my mother buying a spring form pan.
+Cheesecake has always been a special dessert in my family because it is the ultimate rich and decadent dessert cake.
+Growing up, making cheesecake became popular - everyone was making it, and, subsequently cheesecake recipes passed through the family like a wildfire.
+There is the famous cheesecake my Aunt Julie made and then the excitement over my mother buying a spring form pan.
 I loved those little mini cheesecakes made with vanilla wafers and cheesecake filling in muffin wrappers that were present at every cousin's wedding and baby shower.
-My mother made a few cheesecakes and what I remember most was, of course, eating the delicious treat and the talk of the cost because of the number of ingredients, and the famous cheesecake that overflowed the pan and spilled into the bottom of the oven and filled the house with a burnt cheesecake smell.
-I don't know if we wiped out the oven or let it burn off but I will never forget that smell-it seemed like it lasted for years.
+I loved it when my mother made a number of cheesecakes that were delicious and not too sweet as my mother did not like things to be too sugary sweet, of which I take after her.
+There was always talk of the cost because of the number and amount of ingredients, and then there was the famous cheesecake that overflowed the pan and spilled into the bottom of the oven and filled the house with a burnt cheesecake smell.
+Despite my mom cleaning the oven many times, the smell of burnt cheesecake wafted out of the oven every time we used it for years.

 I still love cheesecake and love to make it in the bar form so my kids can pack it in their school lunches, plus, I will admit, that I like to eat cheesecake out of hand like a cookie.
 This recipe was easy and delicious with a firm crust.
 I use Annie's brand bunny grahams for the crust.